Aliases for H3-5 Gene

 GeneCards Summary for H3-5 Gene

 H3-5 (H3.5 Histone) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Transcriptional misregulation in cancer.
-An important paralog of this gene is H3-3B.
+Among its related pathways are Transcriptional misregulation in cancer and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+An important paralog of this gene is H3-3A.

 UniProtKB/Swiss-Prot Summary for H3-5 Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.
 Hominid-specific H3.5/H3F3C preferentially colocalizes with euchromatin, and it is associated with actively transcribed genes.